 While this course is not a human rights course per se it can empower future leaders to achieve successes with their projects and ideas.
 The course, which starts on 15 March claims to, help students to “develop successful strategies to achieve” organizational goals “and make strides towards meaningful impact.”
 The course is facilitated by Paul Brest (Stanford Law School), who is the former President of Hewlett Foundation.
 To receive a Statement of Accomplishment, you will need to complete 4 out of the 6 weekly assignments.
 This course is not available at the moment but might be rerun in the future.

 Storytelling for Change

 Another course that can be highly useful to human rights defenders is “Storytelling for Change” hosted by +Acumen and starting on June 21.
 The participants of this course will learn “how to tell stories and use a specific set of storytelling skills” so that they “connect with the hearts and minds” of their audience.
-The course requires a committment of 3-4 hours per week and finished on 17 August 2016.
+The registration period for this course ended but the course might be rerun in the future.